jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     NameError: name 'text' is not defined

-  the name is in the file_, I have not told Python_ what it means
+  the name is in the file_, and I have not told Python_ what it means

 * I point ``text`` to :ref:`None<what is None?>`